cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 - A cache miss gets significant penalty by burning a defined amount of CPU cycles
 - Read through operation which is commonly used, but may result in additional blocking overhead

-Access pattern is artificially generated via the so called Zipfian distribution.
+Access pattern is artificially generated via the so-called Zipfian distribution.
 This access pattern represents simulation of a skewed sequence typically found in applications these days.
 The Zipfian distribution is widely used for benchmarking key/value stores.
 The algorithm was originally described in ["Quickly Generating Billion-Record Synthetic Databases", Jim Gray et al, SIGMOD 1994](http://dl.acm.org/citation.cfm?doid=191839.191886).